 Used here and in some subclasses that want to track multiple patterns concurrently.

-- stream (unicode) The same data passed to submit. - pattern (unicode) The pattern to search for. - index_attr (unicode) The name of the index attribute to use.
+- stream (str) The same data passed to submit. - pattern (str) The pattern to search for. - index_attr (str) The name of the index attribute to use.

 Returns An iterable of string matches.